jostmey/DeepNeuralClassifier/README.md

 ![alt text](img/architecture.png "Architecture of neural network.")

 The neural network is trained on the MNIST dataset of handwritten digits.
 On the test dataset, the neural network correctly classifies 98.42 % of the handwritten digits.
-The results are pretty good for a fully connected neural network that does not contain a priori knowledge about the geometric invariances of the dataset like a Convolutional Neural Network would.
+The results are pretty good for a fully connected neural network that does not contain a priori knowledge the numbers represent pixels of an image.

 ## Download